Dec 30, 2016

 Ebi is shrimp, and it's supposed to look like an elderly grandpa, bent over, with a long beard – meaning he's lived a long life.
 Doesn't make it sound tasty.

 Hoshigaki is dried persimmon, a sweet food eaten in winter.
-It is said to mean longevity because the skin looks wrinkled like an elderly persons.
+It is said to mean longevity because the skin looks wrinkled like elderly people.

 As a wish for financial success:

 Dried sardines (niboshi or tazukuri) are said to mean a good harvest, which is related to success or provision.
-They are boiled in soy sauce, although they can be eaten in crunchy form.
+They are usually boiled in soy sauce, although they can be eaten in their dried crunchy form.

 Kuri kinton is a dumpling made with chestnuts and sweet potatoes, and as kin sounds like gold, it's eaten for good finances.
 Dumplings also look like tiny coin purses.